John Cannan: Discovery of Banks's body

-Banks' naked, moss-covered decomposed body was found in a stream on 3 April 1988, six months after her disappearance, around 48 mi from Bristol at a site named "Dead Woman's Ditch," which is part of an Iron Age camp at Dowsborough in the Quantock Hills.
-In the dark red mud, police also found gold jewellery and buttons from a dress Banks had bought.
+Banks's naked, decomposed body was found in a stream on 3 April 1988, six months after her disappearance, around 48 mi from Bristol at a site named Dead Woman's Ditch, which is part of an Iron Age encampment at Dowsborough in the Quantock Hills.
+In the dark-red mud police also found gold jewellery and buttons from a dress Banks had bought.
 According to pathologist Bernard Knight, she was killed by being hit repeatedly on the head with a rock.

 Trial

 You are extremely attractive to some women.
 But under that there lies a most evil violence and horrible side to your character.

 — —Mr Justice Drake at sentencing, 1989.

-Cannan's trial began on 5 April 1989, when he was charged with the murder of Banks, and a further eight charges including "rape, buggery, kidnap, attempted abduction, indecent assault and abduction for sex."
+Cannan's trial began on 5 April 1989, when he was charged with the murder of Banks and a further eight charges including "rape, buggery, kidnap, attempted abduction, indecent assault and abduction for sex."
 The trial lasted three weeks.
-After ten hours of deliberation on 28 April 1989, the jury found Cannan guilty of all charges: the abduction and murder of Banks, the rape and buggery of a Reading woman, and the attempted kidnap at gunpoint of Holman.
+After ten hours of deliberation on 28 April the jury found Cannan guilty of all charges: the abduction and murder of Banks, the rape and buggery of a Reading woman and the attempted kidnap at gunpoint of Holman.
 He was jailed for life by Mr Justice Drake at Exeter Crown Court.
 Drake praised the investigation led by Detective Chief Inspector Brian Saunders.